 Hardy to Zone 7 (cold hardiness limit between -17.7°C and -12.2°C) (Bannister and Neuner 2001).

 Sitka spruce is the world's largest spruce (Little 1980), and in terms of wood volume, is the second-largest species in the Pinaceae after Pseudotsuga menziesii.
 In old growth stands, trees may commonly reach a height of 70 m and diameter of 300 cm.
 The very largest known specimen (see top photo) grows near road's end in the Queets River valley of Olympic National Park.
 Bob Van Pelt relates that "Bob Wood first told me about this tree during the late 1980's when I began measuring western trees.
 He indicated that it had a huge, 15 foot (457 cm) thick trunk, and that it was taller than the tree at Quinault Lake.
 He also mentioned that a recent study on the growth of this tree indicated that the growth rings are still relatively large, so much so that the tree adds a foot to its circumference every 35 years or so.
-The implications of this, since the tree has approximately 5,300 ft2 (492 m2) of living cambium, that close to 46 ft3 (4.3 m2) per year are produced by this tree, making it one of the fastest growing trees on the planet!"
+The implication of this, since the tree has approximately 5,300 ft2 (492 m2) of living cambium, is that close to 46 ft3 (4.3 m2) per year are produced by this tree, making it one of the fastest growing trees on the planet!"
 This tree has a measured diameter of 455 cm and height of 75.6 m, with an estimated wood volume of 337 m3 (Van Pelt 2001).